Dasharo/docs/docs/common-coreboot-docs/dasharo_tools_suite.md

 Dasharo supported devices.
 For example, it can be used to update the firmware on a device, even when no OS is currently installed.

-## Distribution methods

-It can be distributed in various ways.
-Currently, there are two distribution
-options:

-* bootable USB stick image,
-* bootable over network (iPXE).

 ## Flavors

 There is a common base, but there might be multiple flavors of the DTS images.